 - The New Testament completes and fulfills God’s revelation by proclaiming Jesus as Lord, God, and Savior.
 Jesus is the Word of God who most fully reveals God to us in His own person; the Bible is therefore God’s word about the Word.

-We believe that the Bible it is not to read or interpreted in isolation, but rather in the context the Christian’s daily growth in the life in Christ and participation in the common sacramental-liturgical life of the Church.
+We believe that the Bible is not to read or interpreted in isolation, but rather in the context of the Christian’s daily growth in the life in Christ and participation in the common sacramental-liturgical life of the Church.

 The Bible is a product of the Church’s experience of God, and therefore is interpreted within the context of daily life of the Church: the Liturgy, the writings of the Holy Fathers and Mothers, prayer, and fasting.